jacobroos87/headroom-studios/README.md

 ## Fonts

 The fonts that were used on the site are "**Bungee**" and "**Roboto**".
 The style of the Bungee font was inline with the slightly darker vibe and worked well as a standalone Logo font.
-Roboto is a modern easy to read font that was complimentary to the bungee logo font.
+Roboto is a modern, easy to read font that was complimentary to the bungee logo font.

 [Back to top](#table-of-contents)